MaineKuehn/usim/docs/source/api/usim.py.rst

 SimPy compatibility API Reference
 =================================

-This package and its submodules recreate the API of the :py:mod:`simpy` package.
+The :py:mod:`usim.py` package recreates the API of the :py:mod:`simpy` package.
 It serves as a drop-in replacement for SimPy in order to gradually integrate and migrate simulations to μSim.
 For use in an existing SimPy simulation, it is sufficient to import :py:mod:`usim.py` in place of :py:mod:`simpy`.